Law of Chile

 The legal system of Chile belongs to the Continental Law tradition.

 The basis for its public law is the 1980 Constitution, reformed in 1989 and 2005.
-According to it Chile is a democratic republic.
-There is a clear separation of functions, between the President of the Republic, the Congress, the judiciary and a Constitutional Court.
+According to it, Chile is a democratic republic.
+There is a clear separation of functions between the President of the Republic, the Congress, the judiciary, and the Constitutional Court.
 See Politics of Chile.

 On the other hand, private relationships are governed, mainly, by the Chilean Civil Code, most of which has not been amended in 150 years.
-There are also several laws outside the Code that deal with most of the business law.
+Several laws outside the code govern most of business law.

 Public law

 Constitution

-The current Political Constitution of the Republic of Chile, approved by Chilean voters in a tightly controlled plebiscite on September 11, 1980, under Augusto Pinochet, and made effective on March 11, 1981, has been amended in 1989, 1991, 1994, 1997, 1999, 2000, 2001, 2003 and 2005.
+The current Political Constitution of the Republic of Chile, approved by Chilean voters in a tightly controlled plebiscite on September 11, 1980, under Augusto Pinochet, and made effective on March 11, 1981, has been amended in 1989, 1991, 1994, 1997, 1999, 2000, 2001, 2003, and 2005.

-In 2005 over 50 reforms were approved, which eliminated some of the remaining undemocratic areas of the text, such as the existence of non-elected Senators (appointed senators, or senators for life) and the inability of the President to remove the Commander in Chief of the Armed Forces.
-These reforms led the President to controversially declare Chile's transition to democracy as complete.
+In 2005, over 50 reforms were approved, which eliminated some of the remaining undemocratic provisions of the text, such as the existence of unelected Senators (appointed senators or senators for life) and the inability of the President to remove the Commander in Chief of the Armed Forces.
+These reforms led the President to declare Chile's transition to democracy complete controversially.

 There is a constitutional court (Tribunal Constitucional) with the competence to declare a singular law "not applicable" to an individual case (inaplicabilidad por inconstitucionalidad) and, having declared that at least once, the unconstitutionality of that law in general.

 Administrative law

 The President of the Republic must fulfill the administrative function, in collaboration with several ministries or other authorities with ministerial rank.
-Each Ministry has one or more sub secretaries.
-The actual satisfaction of public needs is performed through public services, dependant or at least related to one of those sub secretaries.
+Each Ministry has one or more sub-secretaries.
+The actual satisfaction of public needs is performed through public services, dependent or at least related to one of those sub-secretaries.

 All Ministries and public services have a body of workers or administrative personnel (funcionarios públicos).

 Public property is subject to privileges and burdens, because it serves public purposes.
-The sea, rivers and lakes, mines and natural reservations belong to the state and may be used by "anyone", but when individual exploitation is possible then it is in the hands of privates.
-On the other hand, buildings, cars and other supplies that are necessary for the work of public agencies are also property of the state.
+The sea, rivers, and lakes, mines, and natural reservations belong to the state and may be used by "anyone", but when individual exploitation is possible, then it is in the hands of the private sector.
+On the other hand, buildings, cars, and other supplies that are necessary for the work of public agencies are also property of the state.

-Public entities act through administrative procedures, that is, processes with formal stages where opportunities to deliver evidence and exercise appeals are granted to the citizens.
-The recent basic law of administrative procedures deals with most of the general matters pertaining the administrative procedures of all public entities.
+Public entities act through administrative procedures, that is, processes with formal stages in which opportunities to present evidence and to exercise appeals are granted to citizens.
+The recent basic law on administrative procedures addresses most general matters about the administrative procedures of all public entities.

-There is not a singular administrative court to deal with actions against the administrative entities, but several specialized courts and procedures of review.
-However, civil courts have jurisdiction over all matters that are not in the scope of other tribunal, such as public liability and the overturn of single administrative acts.
+There is no single administrative court to handle actions against administrative entities; rather, there are several specialized courts and review procedures.
+However, civil courts have jurisdiction over all matters not within the scope of other tribunals, such as public liability and the overturning of single administrative acts.